dianfu/sc/intl.en-US/Flink SQL Development Guide/Data development/Development.md

 This topic describes SQL code assistance, SQL version management, engine version change, and data storage management during the development phase of Realtime Compute.

 Users of Realtime Compute mainly use Flink SQL for data development.
 For more information, see [Flink SQL](intl.en-US/Flink SQL Development Guide/Flink SQL/Flink SQL overview.md#).
-In the data development phase, Realtime Compute provides a complete set of integrated development environment \(IDE\) tools, and offers the following functions to assist you with your business development:
+In the data development phase, Realtime Compute provides a complete set of integrated development environment \(IDE\) tools, and offers the following functions to assist you with your business development.

 ## SQL code assistance {#section_ljd_bgs_2gb .section}